Alibaba-NLP/OmniSearch/README.md

 ## 📄 Acknowledge

-- The repo is contributed by Xingyu Wang, Shuo Guo, and Yangning Li.
+- The repo is contributed by Xinyu Wang, Shuo Guo, Zheng Zhang and Yangning Li.
 - This work was inspired by ReACT, SelfAsk, FleshLLMs.
 Sincere thanks for their efforts.

 ## 📝 Citation